 Young Naphtali became interested in journalism, and his first job was with the American Advertiser, a leading Philadelphia newspaper.
+"On September 16, 1796, he personally took from the press of that journal the first printed copy of Washington's Farewell Address."

-On July 5, 1797 he married Rachel Seixas, daughter of Moses Mendez Seixas, a prominent merchant and banker in Newport, Rhode Island.
+On July 5, 1797 he married Rachel Seixas (1773 - 1822), the daughter of Moses Mendez Seixas, a prominent merchant and banker in Newport, RI.